AppFair/appfair.github.io/index.md

 ### Fairground + App Store Tandem

-A Fairground works in concert with an App Store.
+A Fairground can operate in concert with distribution through an App Store.
 It has the capacity to distribute apps both directly to users (via apps that are compliant with the AppIndex JSON format, such as App Fair.app), as well as through a centralized vendor storefront such as the App Store (by mediating the submission and management of apps through a Fairground organization).

 ```mermaid